eftomi/PharoADO/README.md

 Since ADO is based on Component Object Model (COM), PharoADO relies on PharoCOM and other packages in PharoWin32 repository (https://github.com/tesonep/pharo-com).

 This repository is a prototype.
 Please test it in your own environments, especially by:
-- different DBMS endpoints (e.g. SQL Server, Oracle)
+- different DBMS endpoints (e.g. SQL Server, Oracle, MySQL, SQLite)
 - using various data providers (e.g. ODBC, native clients)
 - trying out various database data types.